petracihalova/service-dashboard/README.md

 **Requirements:**
 GitHub, GitLab and JIRA tokens are required to download new data and access private repositories.

-## Open Pull Requests page
+## Open and Merged Pull Requests page
-The 'Open Pull Requests' page displays open PRs from GitHub and GitLab (https://gitlab.cee.redhat.com) repos listed on the 'Overview' page.
+The pages display open and merged pull and merge requests from GitHub and GitLab (https://gitlab.cee.redhat.com) repos listed on the 'Overview' page.
-The app downloads all open pull requests and displays them in a filterable datatable.

 **Data Storage:**
-All downloaded data are stored in `/data/github_pr_list.json` for GitHub and `/data/gitlab_pr_list.json` for GitLab.
+All downloaded data are stored in `/data` folder.

 New data are downloaded:
 * when files don't exist or